Pensions and divorce

 - the spouse would get £175,000 of the equity in the home and

 - the member would keep his pension (valued at £150,000) and get £25,000 of the equity in the home, to bring his share up to the £175,000.
-If he’s under age 55 and assuming no ill health or protected retirement age, he’ll not be able to access his share of the assets until he’s eligible to take pension benefits.
+If he’s under age 55 and assuming no ill health or protected retirement age, he’ll not be able to access the majority of his share of the assets until he’s eligible to take pension benefits.

 An attachment order (an earmarking order in Scotland), is effectively deferred maintenance.
 The sequence of events leading up to an earmarking / attachment order is as follows: